salvacarrion/autonmt/README.md

 ## Usage

+This is a summary but if you want to see complete examples go [here](examples).

 ### Dataset generation

-The `DatasetBuilder` is the object in charge of generating versions of your dataset from a reference one ("original").
-If you don't know how to use it, run this code with `interactive=True` (default) and it will guide you step-by-step to generate the reference dataset.
+The `DatasetBuilder` is the object in charge of generating datasets from a reference one ("original").
+If you don't know how to use it, set `interactive=True` (default) in the `DatasetBuilder` constructor, and it will guide you step-by-step so that you can create reference datasets.

 ```python
 from autonmt import DatasetBuilder